 Bottom line

-The 2026 top of the market is busier than most observers expected.
-Three seven-figure sales in one quarter, the first publicly reported seven-figure .ai ever, two visible brand-migration trades, and a tight cluster of single-word .coms holding above the half-million line.
+The 2026 top of the market is bigger than anyone predicted.
+Seven sales at or above $1 million (AI.com, Club.com, Green.com, NAS.com, Bot.ai, Midnight.com, HighLevel.com), led by the largest domain sale ever publicly recorded.
+A $70 million .com at the top, the first seven-figure .ai on the books, two visible brand-migration trades, and a three-way tie of single-word .coms holding the half-million line.

 If you're naming something, search the available inventory across 800+ extensions before you fall in love with a 14-character invented word.
 If you already own a good name, the table above is a reasonable comparable.
 And if you're shopping the aftermarket, you can search every major marketplace at once on Instant Domain Search, or watch the expiring and dropping names feed for the names heading back to availability.